ahmetb/dailybbble/README.md

 names)
 * `SENDGRID_SENDER_NAME`: identity name of registered sender

+To disable email sending (for instance if you ran out of money recently like I did), set environment variable:

+* `DISABLE_EMAIL`: to `1` and it will be hidden from the UI.

 For making use of `memcache` caching, configure the following environment variables (auto-installed with Heroku Memcachier plugin):